Support The Crespogram

 In the 8 years that I've known Joe Carollo, I've appreciated his courage and willingness to stand up and say things that weren't politically correct.

-I thought it was great when he went to the State Attorney to file a complaint against Tomas and Raquel Regalado for their antics with Tomas' campaign reports - antics that should have gotten both of them removed from public office - and I thought he did a stand up thing when he drove an FDLE Agent around Willie Gort's District pointing out all of the illegal campaign signs that the Fuel Outdoor Advertising Company put up for him.
+I thought it was great when he went to the State Attorney to file a complaint against Tomas and Raquel Regalado for their antics with Tomas' campaign reports - - and I thought he did a stand up thing when he drove an FDLE Agent around Willie Gort's District pointing out all of the illegal campaign signs that the Fuel Outdoor Advertising Company put up for him.

 It was another outrageous example of public corruption that should have gotten Willie removed from the City Commission, but like Tomas and Raquel Regalado, it turned out to be just another example of how the Family and Friends Plan works under the corrupt State Attorney Katherine Fernandez-Rundle.